top of page

 Trusts can be subject to both federal and state taxes, depending on their structure.
 The primary taxes that apply to trusts include:

-Income Tax: Trusts must pay income tax on any earnings generated by trust assets, such as interest, dividends, and capital gains.
-Trusts are taxed at the federal level, and California also imposes a state income tax on trust income.
+• Income Tax: Trusts must pay income tax on any earnings generated by trust assets, including interest, dividends, and capital gains.
+Trust income is taxed at the federal level, and California also imposes a state income tax on trust earnings, often at higher rates due to compressed tax brackets.

-Estate Tax: The federal estate tax applies to estates that exceed a certain threshold, which is $13.61 million per individual as of 2024.
-While California does not currently have a state estate tax, the federal estate tax can impact larger estates.
+• Estate Tax: The federal estate tax applies to estates exceeding the exemption threshold (expected to adjust from $13.61 million per individual in 2024, with potential changes in 2026).
+Although California does not impose a state estate tax, federal estate taxes may significantly impact high-value estates and certain types of trusts.

-Gift Tax: The federal gift tax applies to transfers of wealth during your lifetime.
-While California does not impose its own gift tax, it’s important to understand how federal gift tax rules affect certain transfers made to or from a trust.
+• Gift Tax: The federal gift tax applies to transfers of wealth made during your lifetime.
+While California does not have a state-level gift tax, federal gift tax rules still apply to transfers involving trusts, especially for irrevocable trust funding and wealth transfer strategies.

 2. Types of Trusts and Their Tax Treatment